How do cats come to be in your care?

-The decision to ‘loan out’ or not always depends on the condition and health of the horse/pony.
+The decision to ‘loan out’ or not always depends on the condition and health of the horse or pony.

 Do you neuter and microchip any of your horses and ponies?

-We castrate every stallion and all horses and ponies have to be microchipped in order to obtain a passport.
+We castrate every stallion and all horses and ponies have to be passported and microchipped by law.
 The passport is a legal requirement and without it they could not be transported around the country.